smartiel/lazy_synthesis_benchmarks/README.md

 python3 -m pip install myqlm
 ```

-## Arithemtic circuit benchmark
+## Arithmetic circuit benchmark

-The result of this benchmark are stored in `./raw_data/arith.dat` in pickle format.
+The results of this benchmark are stored in `./raw_data/arith.dat` in pickle format.

 They can be loaded and displayed using the `./display_bench_arith` script.

 ## QAOA circuit benchmarks

-The result of this benchmark are stored in `./raw_data/qaoa.dat` in pickle format.
+The results of this benchmark are stored in `./raw_data/qaoa.dat` in pickle format.

 They can be loaded and displayed using the `./display_bench_qaoa` script.

 ## Random Pauli rotation circuits

-The result of this benchmark are stored in `./raw_data/paulis.dat` in pickle format.
+The results of this benchmark are stored in `./raw_data/paulis.dat` in pickle format.

 They can be loaded and displayed using the `./display_bench_paulis` script.